-The AUD Student Forum is designed, executed, and managed by the AUD Student Government Association (SGA), under the guidance of the Student Activities division.
-The Forum is held during the Spring semester and is a mean by which the university collects student feedback about AUD issues.
-A general survey is conducted by the SGA, which reviews all issues related to campus life, i.e. sports, residence halls, student activities, general academic issues, and general non-academic/administrative issues.
-The Director of Institutional Effectiveness provides the SGA members with the results of the Student Satisfaction Survey.
-These results are combined with the results from the SGA survey and both are used to create a presentation for the Student Forum.
+The AUD Student Forum is designed, executed, and managed by the AUD Student Government Association (SGA) under the guidance of the Student Activities division.
+The Forum is held during the Spring semester and is a means by which the University collects student feedback about AUD issues.
+The SGA conducts monthly/bimonthly town halls in which they get feedback from students regarding any issues related to campus life, i.e., sports, residence halls, student activities, general academic issues, and general non-academic/administrative issues.
+In addition, to reach more students, the SGA conducts an annual general survey in Spring addressing the same issues.
+Each Fall, the Office of Institutional Effectiveness (OIE) distributes a further student survey called the Operations Satisfaction Survey.
+The OIE Director meets with the President of the SGA to share the results of the Operations Satisfaction Survey.
+These results are combined with the results from the SGA survey and townhalls and are used to create a presentation for the Student Forum that takes place in Spring of each year.